ChrisTrannn/Evil-Geniuses-Assessment/README.md

 The code calculates the average time it takes for Team2 on the T side to enter BombsiteB with at least 2 rifles or SMGs.
 The average time is displayed in the console.

 ## Task C: CT Side Analysis
-For task C, additional implementation is required.
-This task involves examining the CT (counter-terrorist) side of Team2 inside BombsiteB.
-To provide insights to the coaching staff, you can extend the ProcessGameState class or create a separate method to analyze player positions, past behavior, or any relevant factors.
-The results should be printed or displayed in the desired format.
+Task C involves examining the CT (counter-terrorist) side of Team2 inside BombsiteB, and outputting a heatmap that shows supspected places that enemies will be waiting.

 ## Task No Code:
 The solution I proposed is a web app that uses Flask as the backend